HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The prevalence of more H2 elements than H1s suggests that less pages are using multiple H1s.

 {{ figure_markup(
-  image="seo-presence-of-non-empty-h-tags.png",
+  image="seo-presence-of-non-empty-h-elements.png",
-  caption="Presence of Non-Empty H Tags", description="Bar chart showing the percent of pages with non empty heading tags (level 1,2,3 and 4).
+  caption="Presence of non-empty H elements", description="Bar chart showing the percent of pages with non empty heading elements (level 1,2,3 and 4).
 We observed that 7.55% of H1s, 1.4% of H2s, 1.5% of H3s, and 1.1% of H4 elements feature no text", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=833166653&format=interactive",
   sheets_gid="337739550",
   sql_file="pages_wpt_bodies_by_device.sqll"